 Today’s “gym attire” extends well beyond the latest in designer Lycra clothing.
-Wearable technology encircles the wrists of a number of clients and fitness enthusiasts seeking to improve their health, endurance, muscle mass, or running speed.
+Wearable technology encircles the wrists of a number of personal training clients and fitness enthusiasts seeking to improve their health, endurance, muscle mass, or running speed.
 Accuracy aside, a potentially dangerous pattern may be brought on by these gadgets and deserves our attention.
-Here’s how something as seemingly benign as fitness trackers can be cause for concern and what trainers can do.
+Here’s how something as seemingly benign as fitness trackers can be cause for concern and what certified personal trainers can do.

 Today’s market offers a multitude of devices for monitoring workouts as well as other wellness parameters.
 Many individuals find this serves as a “wearable coach”, helping them stay motivated to boost activity intensity while also managing weight loss goals.
 However, constantly tracking intake and output may serve to propagate and/or worsen eating disorders, if not create compulsive behaviors that weren’t already present.
 In fact, a new study found that for some users, fitness trackers can do more harm than good.